 I used about 5 teabags that I already had on hand.
 I did it twice, and it made the entire canvas look slightly aged.
 I dried it on our deck railing outside and shook off any tea leaves that got loose in the process.

 Once dry I ironed the tapestry.
 Then I constructed a simple frame using a Kreg jig.
-If you missed it, just read my post how to make oversized art using a shower curtain.
+If you missed it, here is a quick video tutorial (I did this using a shower curtain on a previous project).

 This process emulated an aged, vintage vibe!
 But once it was up, my family missed the mirror :)